-In The Press…
+In The Press:

-[Click on the article to read it in full]
+[Click on article to read in full]

 A shot of WS Daily (CKWS Television) host, Bill Hall, interviewing Aaron live on the patio of The Prince George Hotel in Kingston, Ontario.
-The cold pint of beer was a welcome addition, as the conversating (sic) was taking place under the hot compress of the noonday sun.